HengGao12/OTOD/README.md

 ### Data Preparation

-Our codebase accesses the datasets from `./data/` and pretrained models from `./results/checkpoints/` .
+Our codebase accesses the datasets from `./data/`.

 ```
 ├── ...